hiraeth-php/turso/README.md

 A query is determined to be static when no additional arguments are passed to the `Database::execute()` function.

-### Parametized Queries
+### Parameterized Queries

-By contrast, parametized queries allow you to insert variables in place of tokens.
-An example of the above query rewritten as a parametized query would be as follows:
+By contrast, parameterized queries allow you to insert variables in place of tokens.
+An example of the above query rewritten as a parameterized query would be as follows:

 ```php
 $result = $database->execute(